learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Can you apply chaining on conditional operator?
+## Q 4.8.
+Can you apply chaining on conditional operator?

 Yes, you can apply chaining on conditional operator similar to if … else if … else if … else chain.